-- 1. Prepare a digital album/PPT on Historical developments in Social Science (EPC 3). - 2.
-Read and Reflect on any one Secondary School Social Science Textbooks to find out to what extent they satisfy the National and Global requirements (EPC1). - 3.
-Prepare a script to explore the possibilities of drama / theatre to promote creative learning (EPC2).
+- 1. Prepare a digital album/picture album on prominent Social Scientists - 2.
+Read and Reflect on any one Secondary School Social Science Textbooks to find out to what extent they satisfy the objectives of teaching social science - 3.
+Prepare a script to explore the possibilities of drama / theatre to promote creative learning